 Despite all of this, our second main result proves that the reduced web and left cell bases are inequivalent; that is, these bijections are not S3n-equivariant maps.

 Russell, Heather M., Matthew Housley, and Julianna Tymoczko.
 "The Robinson-Schensted Correspondence and A2-Web Bases."Journal of Algebraic Combinatorics 42, no. 1 (2015): 293-329. doi:10.1007/s10801-015-0582-5.

 Russell, Heather M.; Housley, Matthew; and Tymoczko, Julianna, "The Robinson-Schensted Correspondence and A2-Web Bases" (2015).
-Math and Computer Science Faculty Publications.
+Department of Math & Statistics Faculty Publications.
 126.